aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/node/clonenode/_index.md

 ---
 title: Node.CloneNode
 second_title: Aspose.SVG for .NET API Reference
-description: Node method.
+description: Node CloneNode method.
 Returns a duplicate of this node i.e. serves as a generic copy constructor for nodes.
 The duplicate node has no parent parentNode is null and no user data
 type: docs
 weight: 180
 url: /net/aspose.svg.dom/node/clonenode/